elymaay/WD-Leonardosw4/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- What is the project - The porject is about making a landing page with 2 features.
-- Whats the purpose
+- Whats the purpose - The purpose is to show my blog website and a nav where I introduced myself.
-- What are key components
+- What are key components - The key components are the blog website and the other feature and of course the landing page.
-- What technology used and how it is used
+- What technology used and how it is used - The technology used are HTML and CSS, HTML is used to make the structure of the website and CSS is used to style the website.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- MultiPage Website
-- Parallax transition
-- Transactional
+- Multi-functional webpage

 ### Technology
 <!-- TODO: List of Technology Used -->